 Sugadaira Kogen Snow Resort is located in the north-eastern area of central Ueda city in the northern region of Nagano Prefecture.
 The area is part of the Joshinetsu Kogen National Park.
 The resort is made up of three main areas called Davos, Taro and Pine Beak.
 While these three areas are not actually lift or course connected, a joint lift ticket is available and a bus service runs between them.
 It gets particularly cold up at Sugadaira in mid-winter and while this highland area may not receive as much snow as some other nearby regions, snow quality is usually good.
 Sugadaira is well known as being a popular highland base for various sports in the summer months - particularly rugby - as well as for skiing and snowboarding in winter.
 Sugadaira has been operating since 1927.
-Minenohara Kogen is close by.
+Minenohara Kogen is close by (status for 18-19 unconfirmed as of late November 2018).

 Nagano Prefecture is located in the Chubu region of the main island of Honshu.
 Most of the Northern Alps, Central Alps and Southern Alps are located within Nagano (along with neighbouring prefectures).
 Nagano has the second highest number of ski and snowboard resorts in all of Japan and they are spread around the whole prefecture.
 Nagano city and many of the major ski resorts are located in the northern region.